-The Compensation Committee believes that the Company's "NEOs" play a critical role in the operational and financial performance of the Company that creates long-term value for our stockholders.
+The Compensation Committee believes that the Company's NEOs play a critical role in the operational and financial performance of the Company that creates long-term value for our stockholders.
 Accordingly, the Company's executive compensation philosophy is to reward our executives for individual performance and for contributions to our performance.
-The Compensation Committee believes that new products and IP of the Company are critical to the Company's future growth, such as upcoming and new wearable technology products and smart glasses, including waveguide optics models.
-Additionally, the Compensation Committee believes it is important that, during periods when the Company does not generate positive cash flow operations, management seek new capital on a timely basis to allow the Company to follow its business plan and reduce risks.
-Accordingly the Compensation Committee seeks to strike a reasonable balance between lead (strategic initiatives) and lag (financial metrics) performance indicators.
+We believe that the markets to which our products are targeted, specifically "Wearable Technologies" are in their early development stage.
+As the customer requirements are being defined and refined, we need to adapt and refine our products which places a greater emphasis on successful development efforts and less on operational metrics used by businesses who serve more traditional and mature markets.
+The Compensation Committee believes that new products and intellectual property of the Company are critical to the Company's future growth, such as upcoming and new wearable technology products and smart glasses, including waveguide optics models.
+Additionally, the Compensation Committee believes it is important that, during periods when the Company does not generate positive cash flow from operations, management seek new capital on a timely basis to allow the Company to follow its business plan and reduce risks.
+Accordingly, the Compensation Committee seeks to strike a reasonable balance between lead (strategic initiatives) and lag (financial metrics) performance indicators.
+We believe it is more important to reward our strategic initiatives such as the development of new products and/or technologies than financial metrics.
+We would expect, as the market begins to evolve, that a shift towards financial metrics will take place.
+We do not believe in a "feast" or "famine" incentive philosophy based on a particular year's operational metrics but rather a long-term sustainable compensation system.